 Street trees required.
 As part of the required street improvements within this zone, street trees shall be installed in the designated tree lane, as depicted in Section 104-22-7.1, on the same side of the street as the development and for the entire length of the development lot's street frontage.
 Tree species shall be approved by the Planning Director and County Engineer as part of the review of the development.
 A street tree plan shall be submitted as part of a development application and shall be accompanied by a letter from a certified arborist or landscape architect, certifying that the proposed tree type is suitable considering site conditions and local climate.
 The plan shall include planting methods that are specific to the site conditions.
 Planting methods shall provide means of protecting the longevity of the tree and the street infrastructure.
 Street trees shall be provided with a permanent watering method with irrigation infrastructure installed underground.

 Tree planting.
 No street tree shall be planted within the clear view triangle as provided in Section 108-7-7, Section 106-4-5, or the American Association of State Highway and Transportation Officials (AASHTO) standards.
 To provide continuous shade of the pedestrian areas, spacing between tree trunks shall equal the average diameter of the specific tree species' canopy at maturity.
+However, in the Nordic Valley Village area, each block shall have the same number of trees that is equal to one tree per every 50 linear feet of street on both sides of the street, and the trees may be grouped in clusters of no greater than ten trees, rather than equally spaced along the right of way.